-The timetable outlined in the proposal allows sufficient time to deliver the amalgamation, although sometimes a longer period is considered.
+The timetable outlined in the proposal allows sufficient time to deliver the amalgamation.
 As outlined above, if the proposed amalgamation progresses, the implementation of the amalgamation will be dealt with through collaboration of the staff and leadership teams across both schools.
-The 2 school leadership teams are working closely together at this time, to plan for any potential changes, and support closer working relationships.
+The school leadership teams are working closely together at this time, to plan for any potential changes, and support closer working relationships.

-There are a number of other possible risks that are common to all schools - such as staff recruitment and retention, pupil numbers in the local area changing, and school funding decisions by the Department for Education.
-Amalgamation is not considered to increase the risk of any of these issues and indeed may help reduce or manage the risk compared to remaining as separate infant and junior schools.
+There are a number of other possible risks that are common to all schools - such as staff recruitment and retention, pupil number changes in the local area, and school funding decisions by the Department for Education.
+Amalgamation is not considered to increase the risk of any of these issues and indeed may help reduce or manage the risks compared to remaining as separate infant and junior schools.